Types of Channel Partners and How to Find the Right Ones

 Effective channel management requires structure, consistency, and mutual value.
 Key practices include:

-Great programs also invest in partner experience - easy portals, responsive support, and recognition - so partners choose to lead with your solution rather than competitors’.
+Great programs also invest in partner experience - easy partner portals, responsive support, and recognition - so partners choose to lead with your solution rather than competitors'.

 Common Channel Partnership Challenges